What is the DT Ratchet System

 You are now on your mountain bike, you are in some really technical terrain and almost stalled.
 The smaller engagement point will allow you to surge forward and hopefully avoid a potential crash.
 These are just 2 small areas where a small engagement angle will make cycling safer or a bit easier.

 You will find more every day whether you are quartering, cornering, sprinting, or even just setting off a smaller engagement angle will help you out.

-If you want to know more please email us or watch the below DT Swiss video.
+If you want to know more about DT Ratchet System,watch the DT Swiss video below.

 DT Swiss hubs use star ratchets and are available in 3 different models with varying points of engagement.

 - 18T - Deepest teeth, slowest engagement, least amount of maintenance, suitable for powerful riders.

 - 36T - Happy medium, doubles the engagement points.

 - 54T - Super fast engagement, but shallow teeth require more careful re-greasing and the thru-axle should be checked every ride.

 - EXP 36 - With only a singlel spring, making the hubs faster and lighter, more complete engagement of the 36 ratchet teeth for more precise contact, and therefore a longer lifespan.

 - EXP 54 - Upgraded from EXP 36 to gain incredibly faster engagement.